Sonaza/WindowPosition/README.md

 # WindowPosition
 It positions and resizes window.
-Because ~~Spotify~~ some programs is too f\*ken stupid to do it by themselves.
+Because ~~Spotify~~ some programs are too f\*ken stupid to do it by themselves.

 ## Usage
 WindowPosition.exe `<process name> <monitor index> <left offset> <right offset> <top offset> <bottom offet>`